 How Long Does It Take To Replace a Tesla Model 3 Battery Pack?

 For an uncomplicated Model 3 battery replacement, a Tesla service center can swap out a Model 3 battery pack in about 3-6 hours.
 This kind of replacement is for battery packs that are non-functional due to degradation or internal failure within the pack.
-Most pack replacements will fall into this category.
+Most (but not all) pack replacements will fall into this category.

 For a Model 3 battery pack replacement that involves damage to the pack and the parts surrounding it, the time for replacement may vary.
 First, the service center will need to assess the damage.
 Next, all the parts that need to be replaced, from the battery pack itself to high-voltage cables and coolant, may need to be ordered.
 Finally, the repair itself will likely take longer than 8 hours, possibly running over 15 hours depending on the damage involved.

-With service center rates hovering around $180-$195 per hour, labor for a Model 3 battery pack replacement could cost anywhere from $550 to $2,900.
+With service center rates hovering around $185-$200 per hour, labor for a Model 3 battery pack replacement could cost anywhere from $600 to $3,100.

 How Much Does a Tesla Model 3 Battery Pack Cost?